bitcoin/bitcoin/doc/dnsseed-policy.md

 7. A reachable email contact address must be published for inquiries related to the DNS seed operation.

-If these expectations cannot be satisfied the operator should discontinue providing services and contact the active Bitcoin Core development team as well as posting on [bitcoin-dev](https://lists.linuxfoundation.org/mailman/listinfo/bitcoin-dev).
+If these expectations cannot be satisfied, the operator should discontinue providing services and contact the active Bitcoin Core development team as well as posting on [bitcoin-dev](https://lists.linuxfoundation.org/mailman/listinfo/bitcoin-dev).